CoreyJay44/Cyber-Security-Project1/README.md

 - The advantage of the Jump-Box is that it is "hidden" from the public.
 It can only be accessed by the administrator to perform tasks on the rest of the network.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the file systems of the VM Network and system metrics.
-- _TODO: What does Filebeat watch for?_
+- Filebeat monitors the log files or locations that you specify, collects log events, and forwards them either to Elasticsearch or Logstash for indexing.
-- _TODO: What does Metricbeat record?_
+- Metricbeat collects and logs the system metrics of your network. e.g. CPU and Memory usage

 The configuration details of each machine may be found below.